Full Moon on

 Lunation 529 / 1482

-The Moon is 14 days old.
-Earth's natural satellite is moving through the middle part of current synodic month.
+The Moon is 14 days old and navigating through the middle part of the current synodic month.
 This is lunation 529 of Meeus index or 1482 from Brown series.

 Synodic month length 29.77 days